-The surroundings of the new City of Frankfurt Public Order Office in the Gallus district is defined by two existing factors: The curve of the rail tracks and the buildings to the South and West on the one hand and the orthogonal structure of the buildings to the North and East, on the other.
+The surroundings of the new City of Frankfurt Public Order Office in the Gallus district are defined by two existing factors: The curve of the rail tracks and the buildings to the South and West on the one hand and the orthogonal structure of the buildings to the North and East, on the other.

 The design is intended to interface these two structures at this juncture and emulate the striking curve.
 Moreover, the location is characterized by industrial wastelands and spaces that have hardly been given planned boundaries.
 Another objective was thus to give the urban fabric a greater density here and establish boundaries while at the same time prioritizing an open structure as regards light and views outwards.
 In terms of urban planning, the new Public Order Office is construed as a special public building typology.More